Iván Muck, Co-founder & CEO at ff.next tells us how the fintech company is helping youngsters gain financial knowledge.

 Also, 400 thousand Hungarian families were affected by the global financial crisis & foreign currency loan crisis in Hungary, in which many of our families were involved.
 We felt the urge to make a difference on all these terrains by founding our own company focusing on the financial education of youngsters and their families.

 We believe that taking control over your finances is a lifetime of work and starting to learn about financial literacy and how to manage your money is vital from a young age.
-In order to increase the financial consciousness of youngsters, they must be involved in financial services early on, which require digital solutions, interfaces, and in the end – applications which can be used easily and intuitively.
+In order to increase the financial consciousness of youngsters, they must be involved in financial services early on, which require digital solutions, interfaces, and in the end – applications that can be used easily and intuitively.

 We are revolutionizing financial education and providing the appropriate tools, platforms, and eventually the right customer experience to younger customers by helping financial institutions serve their true needs.